72lions/StepDaddy/README.md

 Multi user collaborative step sequencer.
 Several users can connect with their mobile devices or desktops and play a step sequencer together hosted on one of the devices connected.
 One device will be able to act as the main controller for all sound controlling filter and pitch.

+### Requirements
+* Google Chrome 24+
+* NodeJS for running the server.
+* Python for running a simple server for the clients.

+Also since that project was part of the Music Hack Day in Stockholm we only tested everything in MacOSX.

 ### Setup

 1. Install dependencies by running **make** from the root folder.